-As well, there is no way to distinguish hemp and cannabis based on plain view or plain odor alone.
-Hemp and cannabis are both derived from the same plant (Cannabis Sativa), they look, feel, and smell the same, and both substances can be smoked in plant, oil, or wax forms.
+As well, there is no way to distinguish hemp and cannabis-based on plain view or plain odor alone.
+Hemp and cannabis are both derived from the same plant (Cannabis Sativa), they look, feel, and smell the same, and both substances can be smoked in the plant, oil, or wax forms.
 There is no definitive probable cause arrest standard.

 What is Florida Law Enforcement Doing?

 The Florida Highway Patrol (FHP) recently distributed a memo that orders its Troopers not to make any further custodial arrests for misdemeanor amounts of marijuana.
 The memo further states that no custodial arrest shall be made for felony amounts of marijuana until the Trooper consults with a “Trooper Legal Advisor.”
 The memo goes on to state that FHP Troopers cannot rely on the standard plain odor of marijuana to conduct a search.
 The FHP suggests that Troopers use an “odor plus” standard to initiate a search.
 The “odor plus” standard is defined by the FHP to include the odor of marijuana plus any of the following:

 - Admission of possession of a controlled substance during initial contact OR denial of possession of hemp

 - Visual observation – plain view / plain feel of an illegal substance

 - Any other illegal activity/conduct

 - Conflicting or nonsensical statements by suspect or passenger

 - Signs of deceptions, hands shaking, nervousness, avoiding eye contact

 - Furtive movements